iparsw/differintP/README.md

 [RLmatrix](https://github.com/differint/differint/wiki/RLmatrix) | Determines the matrix used in the RL algorithm [PCcoeffs](https://github.com/differint/differint/wiki/PCcoeffs) | Determines the coefficients used in the PC algorithm

-## Contribute
-To contribute to this project, see the [contributing guidelines](https://github.com/snimpids/differint/blob/master/CONTRIBUTING.md).

 ## Credits
 Baleanu, D., Diethelm, K., Scalas, E., & Trujillo, J.J.
 (2012).
 Fractional Calculus: Models and Numerical Methods.
 World Scientific.